glyphic-co/textblock/README.md

 It uses minimum and maximum values for font size, leading (line height), and measure (the container width).

-The script calculates floating point values based on em sizes defined within the document head:
+The script calculates floating point values based on units defined within the document head (or foot):

 - Minimum/maximum font size
 - Minimum/maximum font leading (line height)